 - Experience – Outline any previous positions you have held as a PACU nurse, and what your responsibilities were.
 If this is your first nursing position, be sure to include any clinical experience you gained during your nursing education.

 Take Your Next Steps with Host Healthcare

-Our travel healthcare professionals have priority access to jobs all across the country.
-That way, we can help you find the job you want in a city you’ll love.
+Every traveler has priority access to jobs all across the country.
+That way, we can help you find the nursing job you want in a city you’ll love.

-Plus, we offer our travelers support on all fronts.
+Plus, we offer all different types of travel nurses support on all fronts.
 From some of the best benefits out there to a support team of qualified recruiters, housing help, and support staff, we’ll be with you at every stage of the journey.
 With Host Healthcare, you can spend more of your time and energy on what you care about: your patients.